Although its name doesn’t make it clear, Norton Secure VPN is very much a VPN.

 There’s also a 7-day trial for Android purchases via the Google Play Store.
 You will need to “subscribe”, with the option of cancelling at any time during the one-week period without being charged.

-The cherry on top is the 60-day money-back guarantee, giving you ample time to thoroughly test Norton WiFi Privacy and get refunded.
+The cherry on top is the 60-day money-back guarantee, giving you ample time to thoroughly test Norton Secure VPN and get refunded.

 WizCase is an independent review site.
 We are reader-supported so we may receive a commission when you buy through links on our site.
 You do not pay extra for anything you buy on our site — our commission comes directly from the product owner.